jrr/advent-2020/misc-todo.md

-- better text parsing. regex match patterns from 04?
+- move regex stuff to common, add a template example
+- common reducer / match pattern template (like in 12)